Keep your visitors motivated with a rigorously picked list of the funniest 404 pages.

 Github - In-jokes

 Github’s audience are geeky developers.
-Their Star Wars inspired scene featuring the Octocat mascot and the quote ‘This is not the web page you are looking for’ is a well-matched message for their audience.
+Their Star Wars-inspired scene featuring the Octocat mascot and the quote ‘This is not the web page you are looking for’ is a well-matched message for their audience.
+Notice, also, how, by placing the search bar at the center, they provide an excellent solution for navigation from this page.

 CSS-Tricks - less is more laughs